Professor Long Jiao

 - Research - early diagnosis of pancreatic cancer, MirRNAs and Circulating Tumour Cells in liver and pancreatic cancer, Liver regeneration

-Professor Long R Jiao is a professor of surgery, chair and consultant in hepatobiliary and pancreatic surgery (HPB) at Hammersmith Hospital of Imperial College London.
-He is the lead for Robotic hepatobiliary and pancreatic surgery at Royal Marsden Hospital having brought two HPB units together in West London and set up the first Robotic HPB programme in London and UK.
-He is the lead surgeon in HPB Surgery and an academic Professor at Imperial College and Royal Marsden Hospital.
+Professor Long R Jiao is a professor of surgery at Imperial College and consultant surgeon in hepatobiliary and pancreatic surgery (HPB) at The Royal Marsden.
+He is the lead for Robotic hepatobiliary and pancreatic surgery at The Royal Marsden having brought two HPB units together in West London and set up the first Robotic HPB programme in London and UK.
+He is the lead surgeon in HPB Surgery and an academic Professor at Imperial College and The Royal Marsden.
 He is in charge of training as the regional training programme director in Northwest London for general surgery and an examiner for MRCS and FRCS.

 His basic science work is focused on MicroRNAs, circulating tumour cells (CTCs) and liver regeneration.
 For the first time he described CTCs residing in organs local to pancreatic or colon cancers, and identified 3 mRNAs to differentiate benign from premalignant pancreatic cystic tumours for early detection of pancreatic cancer.
 Furthermore, he has described a range of innovative surgical techniques performing a large number of laparoscopic and robotic liver and pancreatic resection including laparoscopic and robotic Whipple’s.
 He performed the 1st Robotic Whipple’s operation in the UK.